buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_4_Checking_For_Character_NFT.md

 Remember when we created the `checkIfUserHasNFT` in our smart contract?

-If the player minted a NFT, that method will return the character NFT metadata.
+If the player minted an NFT, that method will return the character NFT metadata.
 Else, it will return a blank `CharacterAttributes` struct.
 So - when do we actually want to call this?

 If we think back to scenario #2: